abulimov/models_blog/content/post/zvezda-sovremenny.md

 ## Russian Destroyer "Sovremenny" (Современный).

 Commissioned in 1980, this ship was the first destroyer built by USSR in 20 years.
-This fact is reflected in ships's name - 'Sovremenny' means 'modern', 'contemporary'.
+This fact is reflected in ships name - 'Sovremenny' means 'modern', 'contemporary'.
 Due to lack of funds, only 5 out of 18 commissioned ships of this class are now in service.

 ## Model quality